siddharthkp/calendar-tasks/README.md

 ### Want to contribute?

 Please don't?
 Sorry, I have no intention of maintaining this.
+[Use @thekitze's app](https://twitter.com/thekitze/status/968224110068236288)

 &nbsp;&nbsp;